xari/xari-dev/content/blog/data-wrangling-with-js/index.md

 </div>

-`ingredients.hops` is an array of hops objects that outline the which hops are used in the brew, and at which point in the process they're added, along with what their effect on the recipe is.
+We can see from the output above, that some of these properties contain nested ojbects or nested arrays.
+In the next post in this series, we're going to dig-out one of these nested arrays, `ingredients.hops`, which we can see below.
-The original Punk IPA uses only two hops, Ahtanum and Chinook, shown below.
+This array shows us that the original Punk IPA uses only two hops: Ahtanum and Chinook.

 <div class="sm-text">